JetBrains/kotlin-web-site/docs/topics/getting-started.md

 2. **Create a multiplaform library:**

-   * To start from scratch, [create a basic project](multiplatform-create-lib.md).
-   * If you prefer more robust examples, complete the [Create and publish a multiplatform library](multiplatform-library.md) tutorial.
+   * Complete the [Create and publish a multiplatform library](multiplatform-library.md) tutorial.
 It shows how to create a multiplatform library for JVM, JS, and Native platforms, test it and publish to a local Maven repository.
    * Build a full stack web application using [this hands-on](https://play.kotlinlang.org/hands-on/Full%20Stack%20Web%20App%20with%20Kotlin%20Multiplatform/01_Introduction).

 3. **Use libraries in your application.** Learn more about [adding dependencies on libraries](multiplatform-add-dependencies.md).